 This park preserves some of the rapidly vanishing cultural landscape of the citrus industry and tells the story of this industry's role in the history and development of California.
 The park includes the Sunkist Activity Center, available for special events, two interpretive structures, a picnic area, and demonstration groves that still produce quality fruits.
-Phone (909) 780-6222.
+Phone (909) 780-6222 for more information.

 Half of the picnic sites in the main picnic area have firm surfaces and accessible furnishings.
 Accessible parking spaces are connected to the restroom and at least two picnic sites by an accessible route.